Matteodigg/iEVA/README.md

         Exatraction: Done

-.. note:
+> note:
+>
-    To extract only sequence features, argument :class:`-L` for bam list is not required.
+> To extract only sequence features, argument `-L` for bam list is not required.

-Output file :file:`iEVA-Test.vcf` is now annotated as follow in *INFO* field:
+Output file `iEVA-Test.vcf` is now annotated as follow in *INFO* field:

     ##fileformat=VCFv4.2
     ##FORMAT=<ID=AD,Number=.,Type=Integer,Description="Allelic depths for the ref and alt alleles in the order listed">